mindspore-ai/docs/docs/lite/docs/source_en/infer/image_segmentation.md

 ### Configuring MindSpore Lite Dependencies

-Related library files are required for Android to call MindSpore Android AAR.
+Related library files are required for Android to call MindSpore Lite Android AAR.
 You can use MindSpore Lite [source code](https://www.mindspore.cn/lite/docs/en/r2.7.0/build/build.html) to generate the `mindspore-lite-maven-{version}.zip` library file package (including the `mindspore-lite-{version}.aar` library file) and decompress it.

 > version: version number in the output file, which is the same as the version number of the built branch code.